User interface overview

 Main menu

-Toolbar: the Rana Schematisation Editor toolbar, a button to open the models_simulation_panel, and the Rana Results Analysis toolbar are already added to the toolbar.
+Toolbar: the Rana Schematisation Editor toolbar, a button to open the Rana panel, and the Rana Results Analysis toolbar are already added to the toolbar.

 Panels: the Rana Processing Algorithms QGIS Processing Toolbox.